racepig/SPEAR/README.md

-# test-website
+# SPEAR
-a test website for odin project
-My website is StarforgeProduction.com
+This is a website to show what I have learned so far.

-Service: A website that sells spaceships.
+This website is a fake webstore that sells spaceships.

-logo  and name were created by me. fonts used:
+The logo and name were created by me. fonts used:
 Sakana - https://www.1001fonts.com/sakana-font.html
 Ethnocentric - https://www.1001fonts.com/ethnocentric-font.html

-All images are owned by Robertspaceindustries.
+All images are owned by Star Citizen®, Roberts Space Industries® and Cloud Imperium ® are registered trademarks of Cloud Imperium Rights LLC.
 These photos are allowed for creative use.